 Dead or Alive: Halloween at NY Hall of Science

-At the NY Hall of Science, there will be catapults, bats, and robots, all to celebrate the unholy marriange of science and Halloween!
+At the NY Hall of Science, there will be catapults chucking pumpkins and encounters with wolves and bats, all to celebrate the unholy marriage of science and Halloween!
 Ah, the scientific method!

 - NY Hall of Science, 47-01 111th St, Corona, NY 11368, 718-699-0005

 For the Halloween animal in you: bring the kids to the Queens Zoo's Boo at the Zoo, where they can enjoy face-painting, trick or treating, pumpkin-decorating, and a haunted habitat.
 And find out what the Zoo bills as "spooky animal presentations."
 Boo!

 - Free with regular zoo admission ($8 - free for children under 12 wearing costumes), 718-271-1500

 - Queens Zoo, 53-51 111th St, in Flushing Meadows Park, the Corona side